praekeltfoundation/molo.forms/adding-to-project.md

-# Adding Molo Forms to a Djagno project
+# Adding Molo Forms to a Django project

+Please follow [these steps](https://docs.wagtail.io/en/stable/getting_started/integrating_into_django.html) to get Wagtail installed into your existing project before adding molo.forms

 Molo forms is currently compatible with Django 3.0, 3.1 First, install the molo forms package from PyPI:
 ```